kelvin0/ImageAutomation/index.md

 Here is some basic sample code that illustrates the automated steps to generate our final product image, which is a star on a background of mountains.

+Notice also that we duplicate the PSD documents once we open them.
+We do this in order not to accidentally change and save the original PSD files.

 ```python
 import win32com.client